F2-Song/Weak-to-Strong-Decoding/README.md

 ```

 ## Training Draft Model
-To help acquire draft models like Pilot-3B from scratch, we release a new dataset, [GenerAlign](https://huggingface.co/datasets/songff/GenerAlign), targetted for general preference alignment.
+To help acquire draft models like Pilot-3B from scratch, we release a new dataset, [GenerAlign](https://huggingface.co/datasets/songff/GenerAlign), targeted for general preference alignment.
 Details can be found in [our paper](https://arxiv.org/abs/2506.07434).

 We implement model training with [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory), which is a powerful and easy-to-use framework.